,

 Note: Calibration Columns remain one of the simplest, most reliable, and cost-effective tools for verifying chemical dosing pump performance.

-While they require some manual effort, their accuracy and ability to work with CPVC, PTFE, or Stainless Steel end caps make them indispensable in water treatment, wastewater, chemical processing, and industrial dosing applications.
+While they require some manual effort, their accuracy and ability to work with CPVC, PTFE, PVDF, PVC end caps make them indispensable in water treatment, wastewater, chemical processing, and industrial dosing applications.

 Applications